 Wages are usually synonymous with payments to those who work in warehouses or factories.
 Or those involved in a project.
 They are usually involved in manual work.

 Employers may pay it periodically, for example, every week.
-But, in fact, for a small and short duration project, they may give it after the project is complete, and it could be a few days or more than a week.
+But, in fact, for a small and short-duration project, they may give it after the project is complete, and it could be a few days or more than a week.

 The nominal received by employees varies depending on their contribution; for example, it is calculated based on the total output they produce or the total hours they work during the week.
 So, even though the wage rate is the same, each can get a different payment.
+Then, workers may receive it in cash directly through company staff or transfer it to their bank account.

 Now, take a simple example.
 Say your company pays a worker $30 per hour and pays him weekly.
 At the end of the week, you calculate the total hours worked is 40 hours.
 So you spend $1,200 – before taxes – to pay him.